deeppavlov/AutoIntent/docs/source/quickstart.rst

 This command will start the hyperparameter search in the default :ref:`search space <key-search-space>`.

 As a result, a ``runs`` folder will be created in the current working directory, which will save the selected classifier ready for inference.
-More about the run folder and what is saved in it can be found in the guide :doc:`guides/optimization_results`.

 Similar actions but in a limited mode can be started using the Python API: